MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 # IKEA TRÅDFRI Billy EZSP.

-### Loading Silicon Labs EmberZNet Zigbee coordinator firmware on IKEA TRÅDFRI ICC-A-1 Module and transforming it in to a "Ikea Billy EZSP".
+### Loading Silicon Labs EmberZNet Zigbee coordinator firmware on IKEA TRÅDFRI ICC-A-1 Module and transforming it in to a "IKEA Billy EZSP".

 [s-hadinger](https://github.com/s-hadinger) have tasmota up running on [Sonoff Zigbee Bridge](https://github.com/arendst/Tasmota/issues/8583) as "tasmota zbbridge" build with help of [mtx512](https://github.com/mtx512) one of our maker of bootoader and NCP firmware with EZSP 6.7.6.0 exlusiv in V8.
 Have fixing the initial ZB3 network problems and moving from real alphstage to more stabile beta for testing.
 [Tasmota zbbridge](Tasmota) its "Ikea Billy EZSP compatible".